vijaynbec/VijayN_CloudPractical/01.Static Website/README.md

            o	Verify that the CloudFront domain name correctly serves the website content stored in S3.

-*Create new certification using ACM
+*Create new SSL certificate using ACM*

            o	Request a public SSL certificate for your domain through ACM.